Riyiike/Computer-science/README.md

-# code-challenges
+# Computer Science

-Collection of code challenges from hacker rank and codewars
+Collection materials and codes used in learning computer science